Recommended Resources for Travel

 Find what you need for next trip on Amazon here

-My go-to insurance is World Nomads – it’s easy to buy and use; there are different (and adequate) levels of coverage (including coverage for so-called ‘adventure activities’); and they have 24-hour assistance.
+My go-to insurance is Travelex – it’s easy to buy and use; there are different (and adequate) levels of coverage (including coverage for so-called ‘adventure activities’); and they have 24-hour assistance.

 Depending on the destination, renting a car and driving around is the best way to go.
 Having a car gives you more flexibility to get off the beaten path and stop whenever and wherever you want.
 I have driven around Italy, Patagonia and the United States and wouldn’t have had it any other way.